 courses of treatment.
 The effect of inositol supplements on the psoriasis of 11

 patients who were not taking lithium was evaluated in the same way.
-RESULTS: The
+The inositol supplements had a significantly beneficial effect on the psoriasis of

 patients taking lithium.
 No such effect was detected on the psoriasis of